ErikBjare/gptme/README.md

   - Commands have their output fed back to the agent, allowing it to self-correct.
 - 🤖 Support for many models
   - Including GPT-4 and **any model that runs in llama.cpp**
+- ✨ Many smaller features to ensure a great experience
+  - Tab completion
+  - Automatic naming of conversations

 🚧 In progress: